rikusarlin/db-variations/README.md

 * Traditional Java development is way easier.
 Native image creation is full of caveats.

 Future development: extend the analysis to other frameworks
+* Testing native image creation on different platform
-* Spirng WebFlux with Netty
+* Spring WebFlux with Netty
 * Spring WebFlux with Netty, compiled with Spring Native
 * Quarkus
 * Quarkus, native compiled